alalloodel/JarrydRepo/README.md

 - Enable anyone to launch and begin developing a web app
 - Includes an Azure pipeline which will deploy the front-end to an S3 bucket and create the following AWS services:
+  - S3 Deployment bucket
+  - Cloudfront Distribution to serve the web-app deployed in the S3 deployment bucket
   - API gateway
   - Sample Lambda Function

 # Getting Started - Installing dependencies locally